prplfoundation/data-elements/doc/AdminGuide.md

 ## 1. Overview

-Wi-Fi Common Collection Framework (WCCF), Version 1.4.0, targets OpenWrt-based Access Point (AP) hardware (https://openwrt.org/) running OpenWrt branch master (aka Designated Driver).
-WCCF Version 1.4.0 has focused on supporting the following access point devices:
+Wi-Fi Common Collection Framework (WCCF), Version 1.4.x, targets OpenWrt-based Access Point (AP) hardware (https://openwrt.org/) running OpenWrt branch master (aka Designated Driver).
+WCCF Version 1.4.x has focused on supporting the following access point devices:

 + Netgear N600 Model WNDR3800 dual band with 2.4GHz 802.11b/g/n and 5GHz 802.11a/n,
 + TP-Link AC1750 Model Archer C7 dual band with 2.4GHz 802.11b/g/n and 5GHz 802.11a/n/ac capability.

 This document covers the details of configuring and operating WCCF services within an OpenWrt Access Point image built with WCCF.
 This document also addresses the configuration of a "Receiver" network element to which the WCCF-enabled Access Point will send its collected data.

-The WCCF Version 1.4.0 release includes fully-functional system images ready to flash onto each of the Netgear and TP-Link devices (see above) for demonstration, testing, and production AP operation.
+The WCCF Version 1.4.x release includes fully-functional system images ready to flash onto the TP-Link device (see above) for demonstration, testing, and production AP operation.
 See Section 4, Configuring the OpenWrt Device, for details on AP configuration with these images.

-Other technical documentation provided in release 1.4.0 covers the following topics:
+Other technical documentation provided in release 1.4.x covers the following topics:

 + WCCF HOWTO Docs Overview ([wccf/doc/HOWTO_start_here.md](./HOWTO_start_here.md))
 + WCCF/OpenWrt Build Machine ([wccf/doc/HOWTO_build_machine.md](./HOWTO_build_machine.md))